Santo D. Marabella

 In 2012, Marabella created a model for training customer service personnel that is based on theatre and includes the development of a Job Character Profile.
 The premise of his research is that customer service positions have a character, much like a character in a play.
 If customer service employees understand and take on their job character like the consummate actor, they will be authentic, fully present, disciplined and trusting.
 And, ultimately, they will be more aware of how and who to be in their jobs, not just how and what to do their jobs.
 In other words, great customer service is all an act!
 To promote his model, Marabella wrote a three-act playshop (workshop using a play) called “Customer Service: It’s All an Act!” and presents it to various industries and organizations.

-Marabella’s current community leadership includes: Founder and Film Commissioner for ReadingFilm, a division of the Greater Reading Convention & Visitors Bureau, which he founded in 2006 to attract film and digital media projects to Reading, PA; Immediate Past Chair, Alumni Council of the School of Social Policy & Practice at the University of Pennsylvania; Immediate Past Chair, Greater Reading Alliance of Community Theatres.
+Marabella’s current community leadership includes: Founder and Film Commissioner for ReadingFilm, a division of Pennsylvania’s Americana Region (the Visitors Bureau), which he founded in 2006 to attract film and digital media projects to Reading, PA; Past Chair, Alumni Council of the School of Social Policy & Practice at the University of Pennsylvania; Immediate Past Chair, Greater Reading Alliance of Community Theatres.
+His professional memberships include: His professional memberships include The Lambs®, the Dramatists Guild of America, the Theatre Communications Group, the Academy of Management and the National Association of Social Workers.